 - Moreton-in-Marsh station (MIM) is located on the Cotswold Line between London, Oxford and Hereford.
 There is a railway station at Birmingham Airport with frequent services to Moreton-in-Marsh (nearest railway station to Chipping Campden) via Oxford.

 - From London Paddington station, direct trains run to Moreton-in-Marsh.
 If you wish to take a taxi from Moreton-in-Marsh, this will need to be booked ahead of time as there is no taxi rank at the station or in the town.
 The cost is about £25.
 Please check the following website or use the Omio planner above.
 Alternatively, you can walk from the station to the Corn Exchange (a 5-minute walk), and from here you can take a bus to Chipping Camden.
 The Line 22 bus takes approximately 25 minutes, and the buses leave hourly (£3).
 Please note buses do not run on Sundays.

 - 9 nights in a twin or double rooms with an en-suite or private bathroom (3-star hotels, B&Bs and guesthouses)

 - 9 breakfasts

-- Detailed journey documentation and practical information: personalised trip notes and maps (emailed before departure and a hard copy provided at first hotel; one set per room)
+- Detailed journey documentation and practical information: personalised trip notes and maps (emailed before departure and a hard copy provided at the first hotel; one set per booking)

 - Luggage transfers from hotel to hotel – up to 15 kg per person

-- 24/7 phone assistance by our local representative in Cheltenham
+- 24/7 phone assistance by our local office/representative in Cheltenham

 - Extra nights along the trail are bookable upon request